 Background on the Integrated Source Management Portfolio (ISMP)

 The terrorist attacks on September 11, 2001, heightened the Nation's concern regarding the use of radioactive materials for malevolent purposes.
 The potential for such an attack has been of particular concern because of the widespread use of radioactive materials (often contained in sealed sources) in the United States and abroad by industry, hospitals, and academic institutions.
-To address these concerns, the U.S. Nuclear Regulatory Commission (NRC) is implementing the Integrated Source Management Portfolio (ISMP).
-A major impetus for this project is the need to control radioactive materials that could be used in a radiological dispersal device (RDD) or “dirty bomb” — a conventional explosive that carries radioactive materials and releases them on detonation.
+To address these concerns, the U.S. Nuclear Regulatory Commission (NRC) implemented the Integrated Source Management Portfolio (ISMP).
+A major impetus for this project is the need to control radioactive materials that could be used in a radiological dispersal device (RDD) or "dirty bomb" — a conventional explosive that carries radioactive materials and releases them on detonation.

 In late 2006 and early 2007, the U.S. Government Accountability Office (GAO) conducted a test on the NRC’s controls governing the issuance of licenses to possess certain types of radioactive materials, as well as the enforcement of possession limits on the quantities of those materials.
 Subsequently, GAO reported that they were able to obtain radioactive materials licenses for two fabricated companies, modify the licenses to increase the possession limits, and use the augmented licenses to receive quotes for purchasing radioactive materials from legitimate licensees.